-Latest version in Post Script and PDF formats:
+Latest versions in Post Script and PDF formats:

-Version 0.9.0 of CeXL was handed in as my bachelor's thesis at The Computer Science Department (DIKU) of the University of Copenhagen on the 19th of December 2003.
-Some mistakes in the semantics have been corrected since then in the latest version.
-Version 0.9.0 can still be downloaded in Post Script and PDF formats here, but it is outdated and has mistakes:
+Version 0.9.0 of CeXL was handed in as Anoq's bachelor's thesis at The Computer Science Department of the University of Copenhagen (DIKU) on the 19th of December 2003.
+Many mistakes in the semantics have been corrected since then in the latest version.
+Version 0.9.0 can still be downloaded in Post Script and PDF formats here, but it is outdated and has several mistakes:

 The two rules (62) and (76) in version 0.9.0 would not be able to handle any interesting programs if you think about it!
 It has been fixed by removing the old rules (61), (62), (75) and (76) - which also means removing 2 judgement forms entirely.
 The functionality of the old rule (62) was moved to rule (52) (which is called (51) in version 0.9.1) and similarly the functionality of (76) was moved to (73) (which is called (70) in version 0.9.1).